At Greater Vancouver Orthodontics, we can use Invisalign treatment to help straighten teeth using a custom-made series of clear orthodontic aligners.

 Every two weeks or so, you'll begin the next stage of your treatment with a new set of aligners.
 You will also have occasional checkups with your orthodontist to monitor your treatment, approximately every six weeks.
 For best results and a timely outcome, you should wear your aligners for 20 to 22 hours per day, throughout your entire treatment.
 At each stage, you will see how much closer you are to achieving your straighter, more symmetrical smile.

 The day you reach the end of treatment is an exciting one – and you may find yourself smiling from ear to ear!
-At your final appointment with the myORTHODONTIST Vancouver team during your Invisalign treatment process, they will determine if you will need retainers to keep your teeth in their correct positions.
+At your final appointment with the Greater Vancouver Orthodontics team during your Invisalign treatment process, they will determine if you will need retainers to keep your teeth in their correct positions.